 It all started with a blog that we wrote in response to someone’s ludicrous list of essential items one might need for a motorhome ski trip.
 That backfired when we got kicked out of a facebook group (read that one here).
 That was Winterised Year One.
-Year two brought about a whole new thing to get repeatedly angry about – pseudo science and nobheads making unhelpful suggestions that were at best sketchy and at worst, downright dangerous.
+Year two brought about a whole new thing to get repeatedly angry about – pseudo-science and idiotss making unhelpful suggestions that were at best sketchy, and at worst, downright dangerous.

 And then something happened.
 1000 members.
 Woohoo!
 How exciting to see this group of snomads grow!
 But almost to the day that the 1000th member was approved, things started to change.
 We had to make our first ‘pack it in’ post, but with the support of many members and an admin rant, things quickly returned to normal.

 So why this post?
 It’s based on our personal experience of groups that we’re in and how we’d like to see this group survive and thrive.